Skip to main content

 • Drinking (or pre-gaming) before going out

-• Chugging alcohol, doing shots, and drinking games
+• Chugging alcohol, doing shots, and participating in drinking games

 • Choosing drinks with higher alcohol concentration